logdna/winevt-tailer/README.md

 - service name: ```winevt-tailer_<tailer_name>```
 - tailer name: ```tail1```, see "-n" option

 Functionally this service will be equivalent to CLI mode: ```winevt-tailer <CLI options>```.
 To change service CLI options - just run the same "-i" command again with new set of options.
+Persistent state "-p" and follow mode "-f" are enabled by default in service mode.

 Tailer logs by default are stored in ```c:/ProgramData/logs```: